 Many managers are familiar with the say-isms about giving constructive feedback such as it should be timely, specific, and continuous.
-However, fewer managers know how to solicit productive feedback for themselves and employees.
+However, fewer managers know how to elicit productive feedback for themselves and employees.

-To lead this generation of employees, managers must transition from solely giving feedback to soliciting productive questions that create an opportunity for coaching.
+To lead this generation of employees, managers must transition from solely giving feedback to leading productive conversations that create an opportunity for development.

 In the context of one-on-one meetings with a direct report, here are 25 questions managers should ask their employees.

 The best support you could give as a leader or coach derives from sincerely wanting to help and providing proper guidance.
 But you need to know what that looks like for each individual you lead.
 These questions can help you become more aware of their challenges and gain a better understanding of how you fit into their success.

 - How can I better support you?